y-ken/fluent-plugin-mysql-replicator/README.md

 ## TODO

+Pull requests are very welcome like below!!

+* more tests.
-* support string type primary_key.
+* support string type of primary_key.
 * support reload setting on demand.

-Pull requests are very welcome!!

 ## Copyright